TomMicheline/jniplusplus/README.md

 Modern c++ library for making JVM calls via JNI using variadic templates to reduce boilerplate, leverage automatic type conversion, and enable compile-time type checking.

+More information can be found at the [project website](https://jniplusplus.micheline.dev/).

 ## Illustration by example

 Let's say we want to call some regex Java code from C++ (I know, it's silly, but it is just an example).